-Finally, another student plan which covers maternity is the Student Secure plan offered by HCC/TokioMarine.
+Finally, another student plan which covers maternity is the Student Secure Insurance offered by HCC/TokioMarine.
 This plan has NO coverage for dependents or spouses, so this can only be purchased for an F1 visa holder.
 This plan comes in several levels: Elite, Select, Budget and Smart.
 The Smart level has no maternity coverage.
-The Budget level only covers 80% up to $5,000.
+The Budget level only covers up to $5,000.
 The Select plan covers up to $10,000 and the Elite up to $25,000.
 The cost per month for a 25 year old will be $87 for the Budget plan, $201 for the Student Secure plan, and $338 for a Student Secure Elite plan.

 Inbound Immigrant has a 90 day wait period for maternity coverage.
 It is a fixed plan and only covers up to $2,800 for childbirth.
 This plan is guaranteed and can be purchased for a little as 5 days and up to a year at a time.
 It will cost a 25 yr old about $64 per month with a $130,000 maximum and a $100 deductible.

-International Long-Term PlansLong-Term insurance plans are ones that you sign up for a year at a time.
+International Long-Term PlansLong-Term insuranceplans are ones that you sign up for a year at a time.
 You can choose, at the time of purchase, to pay monthly, semi-annually, bi-annually or annually.
 The cost is slightly less to purchase maternity insurance USA plans annually (that is, with a single payment per year).
-These plans, unlike short-term or student plan, are not guaranteed, so the extensive application must be submitted to the company's underwriting.
+These plans, unlike short-term or student plan, are not guaranteed, so an extensive application must be submitted to the company's underwriting.
 They can do several things with an application.
 They can:

 - accept the application (ideally),

 - accept the application,but add riders to exclude coverage of certain conditions or additional premium to have coverage of certain medical conditions.